sgarver/rotu/README.md

 # status
 **alpha**

-**rotu** is currently alpha and undergoing many changes.
+**rotu** is currently alpha and will be undergoing many changes.
-Use at your own risk.
+Update at your own risk.